 This official Palm emulator emulates the Palm webOS device on a Linux, Mac and or Windows.
 If you already the SDK installed, you will already have the emulator on your computer.

-When coupled with your favourite development tool, the S60 platform and device SDKs provide all the features required to quickly and efficiently build and test Symbian applications on a PC.
+When coupled with your favorite development tool, the S60 platform and device SDKs provide all the features required to quickly and efficiently build and test Symbian applications on a PC.

 NMB 4.0 is a mobile Internet browser SDK that can browse mobile Internet content from your local computer.
 This resource has been archived because it is not considered relevant for developers creating commercial solutions today, but it was still fun playing about with it.